-Distribution: West of the Cascades in Washington; Vancouver Island, British Columbia south to California.
+Distribution: Occurring west of the Cascades crest in Washington; southwestern British Columbia to California.

 Conservation Status: Not of concern